Rio Grande Headwaters Restoration Project

 • Riparian and aquatic habitat restoration

-Needs Identified: The diversion dam and river headgate are in poor condition and present a navigational hazard for boats, especially at low flows.
-Water users have difficulty diverting irrigation water at low flows and must maintain the diversion regularly.
-Frequent maintenance of the diversion results in adverse effects on water quality and riparian and aquatic habitat.
-Trash build-up at the site inhibits water flow.
+Needs Identified: The diversion dam and river headgate were in poor condition and presented a navigational hazard for boats, especially at low flows.
+Water users had difficulty diverting irrigation water at low flows and needed to maintain the diversion regularly.
+Frequent maintenance resulted in adverse effects on water quality and riparian and aquatic habitat.
+Trash build-up at the site inhibited water flow.

 Components: